 Pamela Gabbay, EdD, FT

 Dr. Pamela Gabbay has served the bereavement field in many capacities during her 25-year career.
 She is a co-founder of The Satori Group, a national organization providing education and consultation to the end-of-life, death, and bereavement fields.
 Pamela is a national trainer for the American Foundation for Suicide Prevention (AFSP) and is the co-author of Understanding and Supporting Bereaved Children: A Practical Guide for Professionals.
 Previously, Dr. Gabbay was the Director of the Mourning Star Center and Camp Erin-Palm Springs, where she worked extensively with bereaved children, teens, and their families.
 Pamela was also an adjunct faculty member in the psychology department at Brandman University.
 Additionally, she served as the President of the Southern California Chapter of the Association for Death Education and Counseling, as well as the Vice President of the Board of Directors of the National Alliance for Grieving Children (NAGC).
+Dr. Gabbay is a member of the TAPS Advisory Board.

 L. Mark Hensley, MTS, DMin, PT-Csp